Wright not guilty on all counts in attempted homicide case

 McLaughlin said he didn't believe the verdict would have been different if Collins had testified.

-During his closing arguments, McLaughlin called the shooting and "ambush," by Wright knocking on the door to lure Collins outside.
+During his closing arguments, McLaughlin called the shooting an "ambush," by Wright knocking on the door to lure Collins outside.

 "When did the shooting start?
 Not when Shaina Cook came out.
 Not when Haniyyah Williams came out.
 The bullets started flying when Savon Collins came out," McLaughlin said during his closing argument.